Coming from GmailOutlookCore Apps5 min

 Your email is moving from Gmail to Microsoft Outlook.
 Think of it as upgrading to a new car - the steering wheel is in the same place, the road is the same, but the dashboard looks a bit different.

-Your new email address is firstname.lastname@[domain].com - and your old address has been aliased, so no email goes missing.
+Your new email address is firstname.lastname@blueantmedia.com.
+Your old address — including any .tv alias and any other domain you previously used (e.g., mediapulse, cottagelife, homeshow, or others) — is aliased to your new mailbox, so no email goes missing.
 Your contacts come with you.
 The main change is the app you use to read and send email.

 What Stays the Same